simplystats/simplystats.github.io/_posts/2014-04-30-confession-i-sometimes-enjoy-reading-the-fake-journalconference-spam.md

   </blockquote>

   <p>
     NB: Although I am joking in this post, I do think these fake journals and conferences are a very serious problem.
 The fact that they are still around means enough money (mostly taxpayer money) is being spent to keep them in business.
-If you want to learn more, t<a href="http://scholarlyoa.com/">his blog</a> does a good job on reporting on them and includes a <a href="http://scholarlyoa.com/publishers/">list of culprits.</a>
+If you want to learn more, <a href="http://scholarlyoa.com/">this blog</a> does a good job on reporting on them and includes a <a href="http://scholarlyoa.com/publishers/">list of culprits.</a>
   </p>
 </div>